mah6413/Business-Analytics-Applied-AI-Projects/README.md

 # About Me

-I am a Cybersecurity Analyst and graduate student specializing in Applied AI, business analytics, and enterprise AI system development.
+I am a DevOps Engineer and graduate student specializing in Applied AI, business analytics, and enterprise AI system development.
 My technical focus includes:

 * Applied AI and LLM system design
 * Python programming and analytics